 Go for small to medium parsnips, as larger ones can be fibrous, and always choose firm, rather than limp or shrivelled examples.
-Avoid those with lots of whiskers or brown patches as this indicates that they may well be rotten.
+Avoid those with lots of whiskers or brown patches as this indicates that they may well be old or even rotten.

 Young, small parsnips don't really need peeling – just scrub clean and serve whole.
 Older parsnips should be peeled very thinly with a peeler or sharp knife, then chopped into evenly sized chunks.
 If the central core is very fibrous, this should be cut away.

-In a perforated bag in the fridge - they'll last for around a week.
+In the fridge – they'll last for around a week.

 Try carrot or turnip.